.semaphore/semaphore.yml version: v1.0 name: Ruby example agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: Hello world task: jobs: - name: Run some code commands: - ruby -e 'puts "evol".reverse'

 .ruby-version file is present,

-then you cannot force any other Ruby version for that directory.
-In that case
+you cannot force any other Ruby version for that directory.
+In such a case,

 You can also change the active Ruby version by calling

 followed by the desired Ruby version.
-Here's an example:
+By using

 If the version of Ruby that you need is not currently available in the Linux VM, we recommend running your jobs in a custom Docker image.

 General test summary guidelines are available here ↗.

 In this guide, we will focus on the